KAYLukas/AppStoreWindow/README.md

 of the window to UnifiedToolbarWindow and the class of the toolbaritems to UnifiedToolbarItem (you can use the default toolbarItems objects to place icons without text on the normal locations).

+You can check the usage of the classes by opening this project.